suadev/vscode-region-manager/README.md

 A simple vs code extension that helps to create/delete #regions quickly.
-(Enve if i don't recommend to use #regions)
+(Even if i don't recommend to use #region.
+It's actually a anti-pattern.)

 Download from visual studio marketplace;